 The pantelegraph worked by making an image with non-conductive ink onto a piece of tin foil.
 As a stylus passes over it the tin foil, it lightly touches it, passing with parallel scans slightly apart (similar to the technology of faxing today that scans line by line).

 The pantelegraph then conducts electricity where there is ink and no ink on the page.
-The signal is transmitted along telegraph lines (or similar system).
+Telegraph lines (or similar system) are used to transmit the signal.
 The receiver on the opposite end then takes the signal and writes ink onto the paper.

 - The History of Fax - From Alexander Bain's 1843 invention to today's internet based fax systems (and everything in between)

 - Alexander Bain - Developed an Experimental Fax Machine between 1843 and 1846

 - Arthur Korn - Developed Fax Machine for Transmitting Photographs